mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 Congestion Control:
 : A mechanism to limit the aggregate amount of data that has been sent over a path to a receiver, but has not been acknowledged by the receiver.
 This prevents a sender from overwhelming the capacity of a path between a sender and a receiver, causing some outstanding data to be discarded before the receiver can receive the data and acknowledge it to the sender.
-A congestion control mechanism may respond to packet loss (detected by timeouts), or to impending packet loss (signaled by mechanisms such as Explicit Congestion Notification {{?RFC3168}}).
-It may also limit growth in round-trip delays, due to increasing queuing delays (signaled by mechanisms such as Low Latency, Low Loss, and Scalable Throughput (L4S) {{?RFC9330}}).
-Congestion control mechanisms are often implemented at the transport layer of the protocol stack, but can also be implemented at the application layer.

 Datagram:
 : Datagrams exist in UDP as well as in QUIC's unreliable datagram extension.
 If not explicitly noted